Living in Indonesia, A Site for Expatriates

 Cecak

-Cecak (wall lizards or gecko) are actually quite helpful creatures as they consume the mosquitoes that live in your home ... but some people don't like them scurrying about the walls and ceilings of their home.
+Cecak (wall lizards or gecko) are actually quite helpful creatures as they consume the mosquitoes that live in your home ... but some people don't like them scurrying about the walls and ceilings of their home or leaving their droppings on the furniture or walls.

 Lowak or Musang